GongT/baobao/@idlebox/common/docs/common.api.md

 // Warning: (ae-missing-release-tag) "NamedFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface NamedFunction extends Callable {
+export interface NamedFunction extends Function {
     // (undocumented)
     displayName: string;
 }